microsoft/onnxruntime-extensions/README.md

 ## Usage

-## 1. Generate the pre-/post- processing ONNX model
+## 1. Generation of Pre-/Post-Processing ONNX Model
-With onnxruntime-extensions Python package, you can easily get the ONNX processing graph by converting them from Huggingface transformer data processing classes, check the following API for details.
+The `onnxruntime-extensions` Python package provides a convenient way to generate the ONNX processing graph.
+This can be achieved by converting the Huggingface transformer data processing classes into the desired format.
+For more detailed information, please refer to the API below:

 ```python
 help(onnxruntime_extensions.gen_processing_models)
 ```
+### NOTE:
-### NOTE: These data processing model can be merged into other model [onnx.compose](https://onnx.ai/onnx/api/compose.html) if needed.
+The generation of model processing requires the **ONNX** package to be installed.
+The data processing models generated in this manner can be merged with other models using the [onnx.compose](https://onnx.ai/onnx/api/compose.html) if needed.

 ## 2. Using Extensions for ONNX Runtime inference

 ### Python